Code-Institute-Submissions/portfolio-project-16/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I simply want to get a feel for the food and vibe the restaurant stands for, and ultimatiely feel like trying out the food.
+        1. As a First Time Visitor, I simply want to get a feel for the restaurant, in terms of the menu, vibe and location.
+The ultimate goal is to make the visitor want to try the food.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
         3. As a First Time Visitor, I want to be aware of where I can find the restaurant and how I can get more info if needed.

     -   #### Returning Visitor Goals

         1. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
-However, this is not the type of website that one return to many times.
-The idea is to introduce the restaurant and that people come back to eat regularly.

     -   #### Frequent User Goals
-        1. This is not the type of website you come back to frequently.
-Once you have found out about Tommy's Burritos you hopefully want to return to the actual restaurant frequently.
+        1. This is not the type of website that one is likely return to many times.
+The main goal is simply to introduce the restaurant and make people want to try the food.
+Once you have found out about Tommy's Burritos you hopefully want to return to the actual restaurant frequently, rather than the website.
 People can also get updates from the Facebook, Instagram and Twitter.
 But the website is more a way for first time visitors to learn more.

 -   ### Design